|

 Values

-Values are chosen from an extensible controlled list comprising a code
+Values are controlled by an extensible controlled list comprising a code

 and phrase.
 Each code-plus-phrase is linked to another code,